benchopt/benchopt/doc/api.rst

 :func:`~benchopt.BaseSolver.skip`: hook to allow skipping some configurations.
 Also available for ``Dataset`` and ``Objective``.

-:func:`~benchopt.BaseSolver.warmup_solver`: hook to allow to run precomputation and warmup for specific library.

 :func:`~benchopt.BaseSolver.get_next`: hook to change the sampling points for a given solver.